Flavio-Uni/Statistics-Sapienza/README.md

       F(x) = ∫[-∞,x] f(t) dt

 This relationship is essential for working with continuous probability distributions: integrating the PDF over an interval provides cumulative probability, while differentiating the CDF reveals the point-wise density.

+# Code Demonstration
+The code can be seen and used here: https://htmlpreview.github.io/?https://github.com/Flavio-Uni/Statistics-Sapienza/blob/HWK6/hwk6.html
+This code simulates repeated sampling from a given discrete probability distribution, incrementally building an empirical distribution that gradually aligns with the theoretical one.
+As each sample is drawn according to the specified probabilities, the code updates the observed frequencies for each outcome.
+The visualization dynamically displays both the theoretical distribution and the current empirical results, allowing you to observe how closely the two distributions match as the sample size increases.
+Interactive controls let you adjust the number of samples added per step and the update interval, allowing you to control the speed of the convergence process.